ceshine/ceshine-hugo/content/post/docker-multi-stage/index.md

 COPY --chown=1000 --from=build /opt/conda/. $CONDA_DIR
 ```

+The new `FROM` marks the start of the second stage.

 Unfortunately, it seems the `--chown=1000` has to be hard-coded.
 Docker cannot handle `--chown=$USERID`.
 This is a minor inconvenience.